Apollo second-quarter earnings more than double on strong asset sales

-Aug 4 (Reuters) - Apollo Global Management Inc (APO.N) said on Wednesday its second-quarter distributable earnings more than doubled thanks to a surge in profits from asset sales in its private equity, credit and real estate businesses.
+(Reuters) -Apollo Global Management Inc said on Wednesday its second-quarter distributable earnings more than doubled thanks to a surge in profits from asset sales in its private equity business and transaction fees from its credit division.

-The result, which beat estimates, was the first full quarter reported by Apollo with its co-founder Marc Rowan serving as CEO.
+The result, which beat estimates, was the first full quarter reported by Apollo with its co-founder Marc Rowan serving as chief executive officer.
 He replaced Leon Black, who relinquished control of the firm in March following a review of his ties to the late financier and convicted sex offender Jeffrey Epstein.

+Apollo’s other co-founder, Josh Harris, announced in May that he would leave Apollo by early next year.
+He has now been removed as a “keyman” in Apollo’s flagship private equity fund, Rowan said during an analyst earnings call.
+A keyman in a private equity fund is a fund manager whose absence can lead to the suspension of a fund’s investment period.

+Apollo’s shares were down 1.2% in early afternoon trading in New York at $59.91.

 New York-based Apollo’s distributable earnings, which represent the cash for paying dividends to shareholders, rose to $501.6 million from $205.2 million posted a year ago.